Skip to content

 How unification works

-it looks for facts of the form parent("alice", something) and binds CHILD to each matching second argument in turn.
+when you query parent("alice", CHILD), Clausal searches for clauses whose heads unify with the goal.
+The clause parent("alice", "bob") unifies when CHILD is bound to "bob".
 No assignment, no mutation — each branch of the search has its own consistent set of bindings.

 Lists